Jared Schrader

 Mechanisms of non-Shine-Dalgarno translation initiation

 The mechanism of translation initiation in bacteria was first examined in E. coli, where the presence of a Shine-Dalgarno site preceding the start codon leads to the initiation of translation in the proper reading frame.
 Now with thousands of sequenced bacterial genomes it was discovered that less than 1/2 of all bacterial protein coding genes are preceded by a Shine-Dalgarno site.
 Additionally, individual bacterial species including many cyanobacteria and bacteroidetes, lack Shine-Dalgarno sites in nearly 90% of their genes!
 We are therefore investigating the mechanisms of non-Shine-Dalgarno initiation by utilizing Caulobacter crescentus.
-Caulobacter contains Shine-Dalgarno sites in only 23.5% of its genes, has a doubling time of less than 2 hours, has well established genetic tools, and has a well annotated transcriptome.
+Caulobacter contains Shine-Dalgarno sites in only 23.5% of its genes, has a doubling time of less than two hours, has well established genetic tools, and has a well annotated transcriptome.
 We are currently utilizing ribosome profiling, translation reporters, and in vitro reconstituted translation initiation assays to dissect the factors required for non-Shine-Dalgarno initiation.

 Education

-• Postdoctoral Fellowship, Stanford University 2011-2015
+• Postdoctoral Fellowship, Stanford University, 2011-2015

-• Ph.D.
-Biophysical Chemistry, Northwestern University 2011
+• Ph.D. in Biophysical Chemistry, Northwestern University, 2011

-• B.S.
-Microbiology, Colorado State University 2005
+• B.S. in Microbiology, Colorado State University, 2005

 Awards and grants